martinthomson/tmi/draft-thomson-tmi.md

 of individual privacy.

 Introducing intermediaries is often done with the intent of avoiding disruption to protocols that operate a higher layer of the stack.
 However, network layering abstractions often leak, meaning that the effects of the intermediation can be observed.
-Where those effects are undesirable, intermediation can be difficult to detect or remedy.
+Where those effects cause problems, it can be difficult to detect and fix those problems.

 The insertion of an intermediary in a protocol imposes other costs on other protocol participants; see {{?EROSION=I-D.hildebrand-middlebox-erosion}} or